 How did you come up with the idea for this company?

 George had been working there for 20 years.
 He was on the team that assessed new food & beverage production processes.
 He was looking around at all the tech they were validating, and it was really niche.
 It might improve a specific process, but no one was developing the next generation of heating for the industry.
 He had an idea, and left his cushy academic job in the early 2000s.
-He got some NASA and USDA grant money to research the core science behind what we’re commercializing now.
-We teamed up and in 2017 and spun out the tech from his consulting shop into our company.
+He got some NASA and USDA grant money to research the core science behind what we’re commercializing.
+We teamed up in 2017 and spun out the tech from his consulting shop into our company.

 Tell us a bit about industrial heating technology.

 The standard source for heating is steam—the same stuff that literally drove the Industrial Revolution.